Xilinx/PYNQ/docs/source/8_iop_code.rst

 When building the MicroBlaze project, the compiler will only ensure that the application and allocated stack and heap fit into the BRAM.
 For communication between the ARM and the MicroBlaze, an additional shared memory space must also be reserved within the MicroBlaze address space.

 There is no memory management in the IOP.
 You must ensure the application, including stack and heap, do not overflow into the defined data area.
-Remember that declaring a stack and heap size, only allocates space to the stack and heap.
+Remember that declaring a stack and heap size only allocates space to the stack and heap.
 No boundary is created, so if sufficient space was not allocated, the stack and heap may overflow.

 It is recommended to follow the convention for data communication between the two processors.
 These MAILBOX values are defined in the pmod.h file.